Ethiopia, which is in the midst of a civil war, chastises the United States for issuing security warnings.

 Ethiopia accused the US of distributing misleading information about security situations in the war-torn country on Thursday, warning that such statements might jeopardize relations.

+Protesters holding Ethiopian flags and screaming “Stop foreign involvement” and “Stop fake news” gathered outside the US and British embassies in Addis Ababa, the capital.

+Ethiopia’s assertion heightened tensions between Prime Minister Abiy Ahmed’s government and foreign powers, which previously viewed him as a reformer but are now concerned about the year-old war destabilizing Africa’s second largest country.

-Ethiopia was once seen as a critical security partner in the unpredictable Horn of Africa, but relations have deteriorated as a result of Ethiopia’s year-long conflict with rebels who are now threatening to march on Addis Ababa.
+Ethiopia was formerly seen as a critical security partner in the unpredictable Horn of Africa by the United States.

+Even as rebels threaten to march on Addis Ababa, their relationship risks reaching new lows.

 Because of “armed violence, civil disturbance, and anticipated supply shortages,” the State Department ordered the removal of non-essential embassy workers on November 5, and several other diplomatic posts have followed suit.

-The US embassy in Ethiopia irritated Prime Minister Abiy Ahmed’s government even more this week when it issued a warning about the possibility of terrorist attacks in Ethiopia.
+The US embassy in Ethiopia irritated Abiy’s regime even more this week when it issued a warning about the possibility of terrorist attacks in Ethiopia.

 “Previously, they propagated information that Addis Ababa was surrounded [by rebels], and now they are spreading false information that a terror act will be carried out,” Kebede Desisa, a government spokesman, said during a news conference for state media on Thursday.